JasminaPr/CppND-Capstone-Breakout/README.md

 This is a Cpp Nanodegree Capsone project.
 This project is a Breakout game based on [Udacity's Snake Game starter repo][https://github.com/udacity/CppND-Capstone-Snake-Game] with modifications inspired by [The Breakout Tutorial][https://rembound.com/articles/the-breakout-tutorial-with-cpp-and-sdl-2].
 In short, backbone of the game loop structure is kept from Udacity's Snake Game starter repo, and actors (entities) are replaced to make it a Breakout Game.
 This project can also be checked out from GitHub [The Capstone Breakout Game][https://github.com/JasminaPr/CppND-Capstone-Breakout], where steps of the code development can be seen via commits.

 Goal of the game is to destroy all the bricks by controlling the paddle via left and right arrow keys.
-Bricks are destroyed once the ball hits them.
-Ball is not allowed to pass the point on the lower bottom of the screen where it is not reachable by the paddle anymore.
+The Bricks are destroyed once the ball hits them.
+The Ball is not allowed to pass the lower bottom of the screen point where it is not reachable by the paddle anymore.
 In this case the ball becomes unresponsive - game over.

 ## Dependencies for Running Locally
 * cmake >= 3.7